 for each such statement, just as it does for explicit transaction

-source server waits for replica acknowledgment of transaction
+By default, the source waits for replica acknowledgment of the